Adult Children—When to Help and When to Let Them Learn

 What to Do When an Adult Child Calls From Jail

-Your child is an adult, they should be responsible for their actions, when you bail them out of jail and put yourself in financial dire straits, you are teaching that child that you will fix their mistakes.
-A friend of mine repeatedly hocked his vehicles and spent his own money to keep his son out of jail for possession of illegal substance.
-Even though he knows he is enabling this child he refuses to stop and let his son feel the consequences of his actions.
+You get a call at 1 a.m. that your adult child is in jail.
+After hearing the sob story about drunken driving, drug possession, or some other involvement in illegal activity, many parents will rush to bail their child out of jail.
+Many parents go as far as taking out loans to get adult children out of jail.
+Why?
+A friend of mine repeatedly hocked his vehicles to keep his son out of jail for possession of an illegal substance.
+Even though he knows he is enabling this child, he refuses to stop and let his son feel the consequences of his actions.

 Case in point: